4d/4d-for-ios/website/translated_docs/ja/Features-PushNotification.md

 ## はじめにお読みください

-To send push notifications, an AuthKey_XXXYYY.p8 authentication file from Apple is required.
+In order to send push notifications, an AuthKey_XXXYYY.p8 authentication file from Apple is required.

 * First, go to Apple developer account page, sign in, then select Certificates, IDs & Profiles.

 * You will then be able to generate your push certificate and to download it.

-* Finally, activate the Push notification feature to integrate your certificate in your 4D for iOS project from the Publishing section.
+* Finally, activate the Push notification feature integrate your certificate in your 4D for iOS project from the Publishing section.

 ![Publishing section](assets/en/push-notification/push-notification-publishing-section.png)